 The manufacturing process comes with its own set of checkpoints that verify proper blending of ingredients, encapsulation, and bottling.

 An internal quality control process will pull any supplements that didn’t fill up all the way, cracked in production, or were damaged somehow.
 Once all of these standards are met, the product can be sent out for label claim testing.

 Label claim testing can be done in-house if the provider has the appropriate equipment, but usually this testing is done by a third party lab, such as Eurofins, Silaker, or Covance.

 Audits that check for CGMP compliance and supplement safety occur randomly.
-These checks are done by UL and the Natural Products Association to make sure production processes and facilities are compliant with federal standards.
-If anything is found to be noncompliant, typically a company will be given 30 days to comply.
+These checks are done by a third-party organization to make sure production processes and facilities are compliant with federal standards.
+If anything is found to be non-compliant, typically a company will be given 30 days to comply.